Modular binary octahedral symmetry for flavor structure of Standard Model: Numerical analysis

 where $\mathcal{F}$ is the fundamental domain of $\Gamma$.
 A fermion model is said to be compatible with experimental data if the predictions of neutrino masses and mixing parameters are within their experimental $3\sigma$ regions given in table~\ref{Tab:parameter_values}.
 For the charged-fermion masses and quark mixing angles and CP phase, we require that their best-fit values should not deviate from the experimental central values by more than 3 times of the corresponding $1\sigma$ region -- see table~\ref{Tab:parameter_values}.
 As a result of the analysis we obtain:

-{\bf Lepton Models:} For lepton models, we have considered two scenarios that the neutrino masses are generated by the Weinberg operator or the type-I seesaw mechanism.
-If light neutrino masses are described by the Weinberg operator, by performing $\chi^{2}$ analysis, we find that there are hundreds of lepton model are compatible with experimental data.
+{\bf Lepton models:} For lepton models, we have considered two scenarios that the neutrino masses are generated by the Weinberg operator or the type-I seesaw mechanism.
+If light neutrino masses are described by the Weinberg operator, by performing $\chi^{2}$ analysis, we find that there are hundreds of lepton models which are compatible with experimental data.
 The minimal model contains $7$ free real input parameters.
 For the case that neutrino masses are generated through the type-I seesaw mechanism, we find a minimal model which can only use $6$ free parameters to explain all $9$ measured lepton observables.
-In addition, we obtain a lot of phenomenologically viable lepton models with the number of input parameters vary from $7$ to $9$.
+In addition, we obtain a lot of phenomenologically viable lepton models with the number of input parameters varying from $7$ to $9$.

-{\bf Quark Models:} For quark models, we scan the parameter space of quark models contain no more than $10$ input parameters one by one.
+{\bf Quark models:} For quark models, we scan the parameter space of quark models containing no more than $10$ input parameters one by one.
 In order to explain the experimental data given in table~\ref{Tab:parameter_values}, the quark models are found to contain at least $9$ parameters.
 In the following, we will give a representative quark model with $9$ parameters.
-There is no quark model with $8$ or less parameters can accommodate the experimental at $3\sigma$ confidence level.
-However, some models with $8$ parameters can achieve a relatively small $\chi^{2}$, and only the quark mass ratio $m_{s}/m_{b}$ lies outside the $3\sigma$ region.
+There is no quark model with $8$ or less parameters that can accommodate the experimental at $3\sigma$ confidence level.
+However, some models with $8$ parameters can achieve a relatively small $\chi^{2}$, and only the quark mass ratio $m_{s}/m_{b}$ and $\theta^q_{13}$ slightly lie outside the $3\sigma$ region.
 It is reasonable to regard these models as a good leading order approximation, we will give such an example below.

-{\bf Unified Models:} In the above, we have searched the phenomenologically viable models in lepton sector and quark sector separately.
+{\bf Unified models:} In the above, we have searched the phenomenologically viable models in lepton sector and quark sector separately.
 Now we want to combine the viable lepton models with the viable quark models to give a unified description of both leptons and quarks with a common modulus $\tau$.
 By performing $\chi^{2}$ analysis of unified fermion models, we find the minimal viable unified fermion model can use 14 real parameters to describe the $22$ masses and mixing parameters of quarks and leptons.
 The detail of the model will be present in following.